 So, which role is right for you?
 If you feel like you have the leadership skills necessary to manage a team of data scientists, then a data science manager might be the right choice.
 If you’d rather focus on the actual work of data science, then a data science expert might be a better fit.

-Ultimately, it’s up to you to decide which role best suits your job!
+Ultimately, it’s up to you to decide which role best suits your needs!
+The decision depends on your organization’s current stage, project complexity, and whether you need strategic leadership or specialized technical execution.

-The content of this article has been inspired by the podcast episode Data Science Manager vs Data Science Expert with Barbara Sobkowiak at DataTalks.Club.
+This article is based on the podcast episode Data Science Manager vs Data Science Expert with Barbara Sobkowiak at DataTalks.Club.